robinplantey/robinplantey.github.io/_projects/rfid.md

 - LCD screen
 - Passive buzzer

 but these are not strictly necessary, you could just output to serial.
-These components were used with the following arduino libraries:
+These components were used with the following Arduino libraries:

 - [MFRC522](https://github.com/miguelbalboa/rfid)
 - [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal)